ansible-collections/netapp.ontap/README.md

 ## 21.9.0

 ### Minor Changes
+  - na_ontap_rest_info - The Default for `gather_subset` has been changed to demo which returns `cluster/software`, `svm/svms`, `cluster/nodes`.
+To return all Info must specificly list `all` in your playbook.
+Do note `all` is a very resource-intensive action and it is highly recommended to call just the info/APIs you need.
   - na_ontap_rest_info -  added file_directory_security to return the effective permissions of the directory.
 When using file_directory_security it must be called with gather_subsets and path and vserver must be specified in parameters.

 ### New Options